 The origins of the current state can be seen in the consolidation of the retail experience in the arcades of France, Germany, and Northern Italy during the mid-19th Century.
 These spaces removed shops from crowded streets shared with horses and carts and unruly markets crowded with dense vendors.
 They offered a space in which the customer could stroll with a sense of leisure and browse the various goods being offered.
 Their creation coincided with the rise of the petite bourgeoisie as well as the Industrial Revolution and the capacity to mass produce goods.
 They also represented a rather unique real estate proposition by cutting a path through different owner’s parcels – giving each an ownership stake in the arcade as a result or paying them directly as means of compensation.
 At the same time, urbanists such as Hausman were planning ways of alleviating the crowding of the Medieval City through vast new boulevards that could accommodate gracious stores.
 With this vision of urban rejuvenation and the capacity to think about re-planning entire blocks came the idea of devoting large blocks entirely to retail.

-The current moment in the evolution of the retail experience is dominated by a shift to e-commerce and the benefits and drawbacks that it brings to retailers and customers alike.
-These include the following: disintermediation that reduces the number of parties between production and consumption – thus reducing the overall cost of the product; access to a larger inventory and elimination of need to stock products in stores; shift from advertising and promoting established brands by retailers to producers marketing and selling directly to consumers; a reliance on data and predictability to drive sales; a use of digital tools to enhance the sales experience; and the ability to make the physical retail space more devoted to experiencing the product and brand rather than sifting through different brands and trying things on.
+The current moment in the evolution of the retail experience is dominated by a shift to e-commerce and the benefits and drawbacks that it brings to retailers and customers alike (fig. 11).
+These include the following: disintermediation that reduces the number of parties between production and consumption – thus reducing the overall cost of the product; access to a larger inventory and elimination of need to stock products in stores; shift from advertising and promoting established brands by retailers to producers marketing and selling directly to consumers; a reliance on data and predictability to drive sales; a use of digital tools to enhance the sales experience; increasingly automating the process; developing space devoted exclusively to package delivery in the apartment typology, and the ability to make the physical retail space more devoted to experiencing the product and brand rather than sifting through different brands and trying things on (figs. 12-14).
 The result of these trends has been to put considerable pressure on traditional retailers and call into question the viability of the architectural typologies they rely on.
 Such pressure can be seen repeatedly in the history of the typologies we looked at in Part I as consumer tastes shift.
 It was a condition that Walter Benjamin lamented in the 1920s as he walked through the decaying arcades of Paris that had gone out of style amidst the continued rise of the department store.

 If we were to combine these seeds with some of the characteristics that have defined each of the major retail typologies, we might arrive at a retail typology for the digital age that looks like the following: it would draw on the ephemerality of early markets and the current trend of pop-up retail pavilions that create unique experiences around events; it would draw on the guilds and shops of the Late Middle Ages to allow customers to experience and consume the craftsmanship rather than consume the product as a manufactured image that often obfuscates the quality of the product; it would draw on the Renaissance Palazzo and break down the distinction between different typologies in order to create a strong integration between different aspects of our life and higher density of traffic – particularly between retail, residential, recreation, work, healthcare, culture, and education – while also drawing on the capacity to grow and produce products locally; it would draw on the interiority of the arcade and department store and create a space outside of the every day where unique events can occur; it would also be a place with access to a huge range of products and connected to remote locations; finally, it would draw on urban retail corridors and be situated in a dense setting with great public transportation.